-If you'd like to just send the ZIP file and not the gallery link, you can do this from any folder in the collection by hovering your curser over the folder and clicking the email button.
+If you'd like to just send the ZIP file and not the gallery link, you can do this from any folder in the collection by hovering your cursor over the folder and clicking the email button.

 The two other options for your client to download un-watermarked images involve them only receiving some of the photos in the gallery.
 There are perks and limitations to each of the following options.
 So be sure to read both and choose whichever one fits your needs the best.
 Remember, if you are unsure, we're always here to help!

 Option A: Favorites List

 This option does include a step on your part as the photographer.
-So, if you'd rather a fully automated system, option B might be the way to go.
+So, if you'd rather have a fully automated system, option B might be the way to go.
 For this option, let's say that the contract with your client includes 15 digital images.
 You can send the gallery to your client and ask them to select their 15 top favorites.
 When they are done, they can let you know by hitting the "Alert Photographer" button.
 You then can go into your analytics and send them a ZIP file of just their favorites.
 You will have the same limitation options on this file as you would if you were sending the whole gallery.

 Option B: Discount Codes

 In this option, we'll create a discount code to cover the cost of a digital download.